 Purbeck House Hotel Wedding Photographs

-Last weekend we set out in glorious sunshine for Kathryn and Robin’s Purbeck House Hotel Wedding.
-Having met them a couple of times at their home on a local farm.
+Last weekend we set out in glorious sunshine to create stunning Purbeck House Hotel wedding photographs.
+Having met them the lucky couple several times at their home on a local farm.
 We were excited by their plans for a countryside themed wedding.

 Purbeck House Hotel Wedding Morning Preparations

-I met Kathryn and her bridesmaids in the bridal suite at The Purbeck House Hotel.
+I found the ladies in the bridal suite at The Purbeck House Hotel.
 We love this local wedding venue in Swanage.
 Created by George Burt in 1879 this Victorian building was designed to imitate a feudal castle.
 To this day it maintains many of its original features (including the original tiled floor from the houses of Parliament).
 It has some of the most beautiful gardens in the area.

 The gorgeous blue and yellow wedding flowers sat on the bed.
 Charlotte Trim wedding florist had outdone herself combining the countryside theme and colour scheme.

 The wedding hairdresser and make up artist diligently worked their way through the girls, styling them with spectacular skill.
-Kathryn remained an example of wedding morning calm as the room and people around her transformed for the day ahead.
+The bride remained an example of wedding morning calm as the room and people around her transformed for the day ahead.

 With last touches to our bride’s hair and make up complete the girls helped her into her dress.
-She stood in the middle of the room looking breathtakingly beautiful.
-Again the contrasting light made for some evocative images of Kathryn leaving her room and descending The Purbeck House Hotel’s gorgeous wooden staircase.
+The bride stood in the middle of the room looking breathtakingly beautiful.
+Again the contrasting light made for some evocative images leaving the preparation room and descending The Purbeck House Hotel’s gorgeous wooden staircase.

 Groom Preparation Photographs in Dorset

-Meanwhile, first thing on the wedding morning Murray met Robin and the groomsmen at home at on the farm.
+Meanwhile, first thing on the wedding morning Murray met the groomsmen at home at on the farm.